 Data analysis techniques can be done in two ways.

 - The first way to examine insights with a pre-defined framework.
-A relatively simple approach, this method is closely aligned with policy and programmatic research that generally have goals and objectives that are decided in the initial stage itself.
+A relatively simple approach, this method is closely aligned with policy and programmatic research that generally has goals and objectives that are decided in the initial stage itself.
 This is a great way of conducting research as it helps researchers to focus only on the questions and insights that matter to the brand.

 - The second data analysis techniques approach has a more exploratory perspective, encouraging companies to consider and code all the data.
 By allowing researchers to gain better insights by looking into all the concerned data, this approach can take a completely new and unique direction.
 More often than not, qualitative data analysis techniques depend on both these approaches.